trubrics/trubrics-sdk/docs/platform/user_prompts.md

 ## Saving prompts to Trubrics
-Analysing the prompts of users is essential to building AI models that align.
-Upon creating an account with [Trubrics](https://trubrics.streamlit.app/), users can start logging prompts & model generations to the `default` project.
-Create different projects to organise your prompts.
+Analysing user prompts is essential to building AI models that aligns with your users.
+Upon creating an account with [Trubrics](https://trubrics.streamlit.app/), you can start logging prompts & model generations to the `default` project.
+Create different projects to organise your prompts (we recommend one project per use case).

 Install Trubrics with: